 Mobile

-In Exodus Mobile, you can identify the network of a token by the network badge and the network logo.
+In Exodus Mobile, you can identify the network of a token by the network logo and network badge.

 Desktop